shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 <Callout emoji="🚨" type="error">

-You _could_ use something like [Postman](https://www.postman.com/) and hit the inject endpoint with different transaction types for this example application if you wanted to since we aren't signing transactions yet.
+You _could_ use something like [Postman](https://www.postman.com/) and hit the inject endpoint with different transaction types for this example application, if you wanted to, since we aren't signing transactions yet.
 We will start signing transactions in our next [chat application](./chat-app-template) example.

 </Callout>

 ### Import Modules

-We are going to be using `fs`, `path`, `vorpal`, `axios`, and `@shardus/crypto-utils` as our external dependencies for the CLI.
+We are going to be using `fs`, `path`, `vorpal`, `got`, and `@shardus/crypto-utils` as our external dependencies for the CLI.
 First create `client.js` in the root directory of your project:

 ```sh
 touch client.js